LiHowe/LiHowe/README.md

 ### Hi there 👋👋👋

-I'm Howe, A Front-End Developer.
+I'm Howe, A (EX)Front-End Developer.

+Now is working on c# .net...

+A C# Rookie...

 > Technically versatile, but not proficient